CliffordIsaboke/credit-score-demo/readme.md

 ### 4. Running the Project

-A. To parse an M-Pesa PDF statement: python parse_mpesa.py
+- To parse an M-Pesa PDF statement: python parse_mpesa.py

 This will extract transactions and output a cleaned CSV file: mpesa_dataset.csv.

-B. To train a model using simulated behavioral features: python train_model.py
+- To train a model using simulated behavioral features:

+python train_model.py

 The trained model is saved as credit_model.joblib.

-C. To test explainability with SHAP: python shap_plot_demo.py
+- To test explainability with SHAP:

+python shap_plot_demo.py

 This will generate a SHAP image: SHAP_Interpretation.png.

-D. To launch the dashboard:
+- To launch the dashboard:
 python credit_dashboard.py

 ### Key Features